firezone/wireguardex/README.md

 Then you can run `mix test` as long as you have the [user privileges to create interfaces](#note-about-privileges).

+### Pre-commit

+We use [pre-commit](https://pre-commit.com) to catch any static analysis issues before code is committed.
+Install with Homebrew: `brew install pre-commit` or pip: `pip install pre-commit`.

 ## Acknowledgments

 WireGuard" and the "WireGuard" logo are registered trademarks of Jason A. Donenfeld.